 Next steps if you meet our admission requirements

 If you think you meet our admission requirements, great!
 Check out the steps below to learn what’s involved in applying to UBC.
-Learn more by reading Step 2: Familiarize yourself with the application process.

 Step 3: Keep track of deadlines and submit your application